josdejong/blog/content/pages/about.md

 I've studied at Delft University of Technology, and have a Bachelor Mechanical Engineering, and a Master Systems and Control.
-After my study I've worked in ICT and automation, and am currently working as a Software Engineer at Almende, a Dutch research company specialized in information and communication technologies.
+After my study I've worked in ICT and production automation at Quooker.
+After that I've worked as a Software Engineer at Almende, a Dutch research company specialized in information and communication technologies centering around self-organisation.
+Currently, I'm working at Teqplay, developing next generation software to make life easier for people working in the maritime industry.

 I'm a passionate programmer, both at work and in my spare time.
 I'm pragmatic and have a lot of attention for details.